niveousswan/Gary-Brisbane-13240-T1-2026/week03.md

 ### 1. Basic learning

 In this week, I learned the basic workings of symmetric and asymmetric encryption, and then I learned some types of attacks against encryption systems, such as brute force and man-in-the-middle attacks.
 These made me understand the importance of proper and rigorous management of keys and algorithms, which should ensure the confidentiality and integrity of data.
-In my opinion, have a hybrid encryption system is a more reasonable protection design.
-It needs to go through strict inspection and testing to ensure its security, only continuous optimization of the encryption system can maintain its balance and safe.
+In my opinion, hybrid encryption systems provide a more practical and secure design, as they combine the efficiency of symmetric encryption with the security of asymmetric encryption.

 ---